• ROENFR

 i) may delegate competences to one of the vice-presidents, any other member of the Plenary or, as the case may be, the Secretary General, with the person receiving the delegation being required to inform him, within the agreed term, regarding the fulfilment of these tasks;

-k) exercises any other attributions that are assigned to him by law or decisions of the Plenary.
+k) exercises any other attributions that are conferred to him by law or decisions of the Plenary.

 Art.
 51 – Public statements will be made in the name of the Economic and Social Council only by the president and/or by persons designated by him.